Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization

-In this study, we overcome this shortcoming by using hierarchical preconditioning introduced in~\cite{Sousedik-2014-THP,Sousedik-2014-HSC} in the context of forward problems.
-More specifically, unlike ~\cite{Sousedik-2014-THP,Sousedik-2014-HSC}, we extend this strategy to the more challenging setting -- stochastic optimal control problem, and rigorously study the spectral analysis of the new preconditioner.
-To this end, we formulate the preconditioners in the matricized format.
-First, we rewrite the linear system~(\ref{eq:stoch-system}) using this format.
-Using~(\ref{eq:m}) and the identity
+In this study, we overcome this shortcoming by hierarchical preconditioning introduced in~\cite{Sousedik-2014-THP,Sousedik-2014-HSC} in the context of forward problems.
+More specifically, unlike ~\cite{Sousedik-2014-THP,Sousedik-2014-HSC}, we extend this strategy to the stochastic optimal control problem, and we also study the spectral properties of the new preconditioner.